 - Take supplements.
 There are many natural supplements that are used to treat eczema in addition to Omega-3s, including a good balance of vitamins and minerals as well as herbal supplements.

 - Probiotics!
 Probiotics single-handedly cleared up my daughter’s eczema, but it was a matter of finding just the right one that was truly effective.
 I used several probiotics without noticing a change, but finally found one that cleared up her eczema immediately.
 Now, if we miss even a day or two, her eczema flares up again.
 We use Garden of Life Raw Probiotics, Kids, which is very effective for my daughter but can also be given to kids starting at just 3 months of age!
 It was difficult to find a good probiotic that we were able to give to a baby, so that is a definite plus.
-We also more recently found UAS Labs DDS Junior Probiotic for Children, which also seems to work well.
 These may seem expensive, but if you compare the price per serving, these are comparable to other probiotics.
 Please note that everyone responds to probiotics differently, so you may have to try many before you find just the right one – just because they worked for us, they may not be effective for your child.

 - Topical skincare.
-Three that we used often were flax oil, almond oil, and coconut oil, which I massaged on my daughter’s skin every night.
-(Note that flax oil will noticeably stain clothing).
+Three that we used often were flax oil, almond oil, and Organic Coconut Oil, which I try to massage on my daughter’s skin every night.
+(Note that flax oil will noticeably stain clothing, others may leave stains too).
 Coconut oil has lots of great qualities, such as moisturizing as well as antimicrobial, and can help to soothe skin.
 It helps to apply this right after a bath to help lock in moisture.
 We also used other treatments, including almond oil and a natural eczema lotion.

 - Consider possible allergens.
 There may be foods in your diet that are triggers and cause flare-ups, such as milk.
 You can try things like eliminating it from your diet, or you can get tested.